victorjongsoon/Student-ePortfolio/README.md

 ![Image of Student Edit Profile Page](https://github.com/victorjongsoon/Student-ePortfolio/blob/main/Github/SkillSet.PNG)

+# What can be improved in this project?
+1. The user interface can be improve by making use of the entire page (content in the center, footer at the bottom etc.)

 # Skillset required for the project
 * HTML, CSS, Javascript
 * Object-Oriented Programming in C#